ciaranoceallaigh96/gwas_tutorial/student_instructions_lab_1.md

-# GWAS Lab Y3 Advanced Genetics & Cell Biology
+# GWAS Labs Y3 Advanced Genetics & Cell Biology
 ## GWAS Lab 1

-There are your instructions:
+Today we will be performing the first part of two-part practical lab series on conducting a genome-wide association study (GWAS).
+In this session we will be performing quality control (QC) on our input genotype data, followed by an invetigation of population stratification using principal component analysis (PCA).

+We will first use data and X and you will be given further data at the end of this session with which to do your own analysis and upload a final lab report.
+Full instructions for this assignment will be available on Moodle.

 `import numpy as np `

-That's all folks.